Home | Contact | FAQs | About AIM

 About AIM

-AIM has developed and managed many Internet related projects, click on the Projects section for details.
-AIM is also independent of political persuasion, tribal affiliation, religious creed and is financed primarily by partners, sponsors, business affiliations and individual donations.
+AIM has developed and managed many Assyrian-related projects.
+We operate independently of any political persuasion, tribal affiliation, or religious creed, and we are financed primarily by partners, sponsors, business affiliations, and individual donations.

-We are selective in choosing companies and organizations to list in our advertising system.
-This ensures our Internet presence and advertising system are free from distracting marketing clutter that is present throughout the Internet.
-Additionally, we do not accept any outside advertisements, preferring to manage our own affiliation, advertising and search systems.
+We are highly selective in choosing companies and organizations for our advertising system.
+This ensures that our Internet presence and platform remain free from the distracting marketing clutter common across the web.
+We do not accept outside advertisements, preferring to manage our own affiliation, advertising, and search systems.

-The server system and its websites consisting of web documents, images, photographs, audio and video files, are blended together to form a unique Internet presence.
-Due to the nature of this activist model of operations and independence, we depend on the financial donations from people like you.
+The server system and websites — consisting of web documents, images, photographs, audio, and video files — are blended together to form a unique Internet presence: an activist model of operations and independence.

 About AIM Personnel